People with a Passion for People

 If you're curious about the comprehensive training we offer to help you become a professional life coach, please visit the page on our website where you can learn more about our acclaimed and internationally accredited Life Coach Certification Training Programme.

-Our Blog (and associated Podcast) New Insights On Life, contains hundreds of articles that focus on aspects of life coaching and human motivation.
+Our Blog (and associated Podcast) New Insights On Life, contains hundreds of articles that focus on aspects of personal development and human motivation within the context of life coaching.

-If you are considering counselling or life coaching as a career and want to explore the world of life coaching a little further, we recommend the post titled Life Coaching and Misperceptions Explained.
+If you are considering either Counselling or Life Coaching as a career and want to explore the world of life coaching a little further, we recommend the post titled Life Coaching and Misperceptions Explained.

 "Ask any life coach what they do and the chances are high that the word change will crop up in the description they choose to share.